Pinterest Hidden Image

 Stay in touch with me through social media @ InstagramPinterestTikTok, and Facebook.
 And subscribe via email to get all our new recipes!

-These cut-out vegan Christmas cookies are soft, light, and buttery.
+These vegan sugar cookies are soft, light, and buttery with a slightly tangy vanilla bean flavor.
 Decorated with naturally colored vegan royal icing, these easy sugar cookies make a fun Christmas baking project!

 Ingredients

-• 150 g ( cups) vegan block butter, room temperature, *see notes
+• 150 g ( cups) vegan block butter room temperature, *see note 1

 • 150 g (¾ cups) granulated sugar